 Some follow and accepted practice of devolution from the general to the specific.
 For example, you could name a segment BC-VAN-BI-SP-1.
 The meaning would be British Columbia – Vancouver – Burrard Inlet – Stanley Park- 1.
-There are many advantages to this approach.
-Others are numeral based but with the same geographical scale principle so that it provides a level of granularity to the naming structure.
+There are many advantages to this approach [COMPLÉTER] Others are numeral based but with the same geographical scale principle so that it provides a level of granularity to the naming structure.
 The main drawback of this nomenclature is that is it dependent on the presence of named geographical features.
 Those are not equally spatially distributed and may be subject to change.

 Following discussions within the Shoreline workgroup, consensus was reached towards a grid-based and sequential naming of the shore segments within a sector.
 A grid system would be stable in time and not dependent on the presence and variability in space and time of named places.
 It can be applied uniformly throughout Canada and it would also provide as a reference system.
 Any update in a particular localized grid would necessitate at most of the renumbering of only the segments within this grid.